Tadeusz Rozwadowski: Death and the aftermath

-Soon after his release and retirement general Rozwadowski died under mysterious circumstances in a hospital in Warsaw.
-He was buried, amid rumors of poisoning, with military honours at the Łyczaków Cemetery in Lwów (Lviv), among his fallen soldiers of the 1918–1919 Polish–Ukrainian War.
+Soon after his release and retirement general Rozwadowski died in mysterious circumstances in a hospital in Warsaw.
+He was buried, amid rumours of poisoning, with full military honours at the Łyczaków Cemetery in Lwów (Lviv), among his fallen soldiers of the 1918–1919 Polish–Ukrainian War.

 In the years following his death, the official Polish media sought to erase Tadeusz Rozwadowski's memory.
-This policy also prevailed during the time of communist rule in Poland after World War II.
-Only since the fall of communism have historians in Poland been able to objectively question the circumstances of the Battle of Warsaw, as well as Rozwadowski's life and contributions to the history of Poland and Europe.
+This policy also prevailed under communist rule in Poland after World War II.
+Only since the fall of communism have historians in Poland been able to objectively examine the circumstances of the Battle of Warsaw, as well as Rozwadowski's life and contributions to the history of Poland and Europe.
+In 2019, he was named the patron of the 23rd Artillery Regiment, and in 2024 the 4th Logistic Center.

 Family

 General Rozwadowski left behind a wife, a daughter, and a son.
 The greater part of his fortune was lost in a business venture to benefit the soldiers who fought under his command.
 His daughter, Melania Josefina, seems to have died under mysterious circumstances in the 1970s and never married.
-The son, Jozef, was an artillery officer in the Polish Army and was also awarded the Virtuti Militari.
+His son, Jozef, was an artillery officer in the Polish Army and was also awarded the Virtuti Militari.
 In the 1930s, he was forced to resign his commission and emigrate to the United States due to his continued support for the pro-democratic and anti-Piłsudski forces in Poland.
 He emigrated to the United States and worked as an engineer and designed the elevators in the Empire State Building.
 He also contributed to the design of the Polish Pavilion in the 1939 New York World's Fair and the 1964 World's Fair.
 He was survived by one daughter, Melanie Josephine, one granddaughter, Calia Brencsons-Van Dyk (see List of Latvians), and one great-grandson, Joseph, all living in the United States.